ConacBreslin/Face-your-fears/README.md

 The quiz will have 3 pages, A welcome page, a quiz page and a page for the final result.
 The quiz should automatically usher the player through all the stages of the quiz once they start through to the end.
 At the end they should be able to quit or replay.
 ## Skeleton
 The welcome page  explains what the quiz is about and how to play and a button to get started.
-The quiz page starts with the player picking how many questions they want to answer, the quiz then automatically displays a question, a progress bar to indicate the players progress thought the quiz, a tally of their score and  a timer for each question.
-Once the player selects an answer the quiz will check the answer, update the score, progress and timer, display the correct answer if they answer incorrectly  and display a new question until the player has answered the number of questions they initially selected.
+The quiz page starts with the player picking how many questions they want to answer.
+It then displays a question, 4 answer options,  a progress bar, a score tally and a timer.
+Once the player selects an answer the quiz will indicate if it is correct or incorrect by changing the background colour, update the score, progress bar and reset the timer It will display the correct answer the answer was incorrect and will continue to display a new questions until the player has answered the number of questions they initially selected.
 The links to the wireframes can be accessed [here](assets/images/wireframes.pdf).
 ## Surface/Design
 ### Imagery